Sarunas-Girdenas/drlnd_tennis/Report.md

 ## Learning Algorithm

 Multi Agent DDPG is an adaptation of DDPG algorithm for the multiple agents.
-Here all agents have access to all each others' state observation and actions during Critic training but use only their own state observation to predict its action.
+Here, all agents have access to each others' state observations and actions during Critic training but use only their own state observation to predict their actions.
 This ensures that the environment is stationary from the agent's point of view.
 Since the Critic is centralised, all agents' states and actions are concatenated and sent to Critic network as an input.
 The network outputs Q-value for that state.
 Then Q-value is used to train Actor for each agent which outputs predicted action values.
 This [link](https://medium.com/brillio-data-science/improving-openai-multi-agent-actor-critic-rl-algorithm-27719f3cafd4) provides more detailed summary of the algorithm.

 ## Model Architectures and Hyperparameters Used